albertsebastian1/hello-world/README.md

 The motivation behind this project is to learn and broaden my knowledge about programming, APIs, writing test cases for APIs and also containerizing REST API and publishing to Image Registry.

-Here I am taking a different path when I publish the Docker Image.
+Here I am taking a different path on where I publish the Docker Image.
 I am making use of the github container registry.
 Please refer [Github Packages registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)

 ## The Project